ietabhi/ember-crud/README.md

 The Ember CRUD library includes base Routes and various mixins to help you implement CRUD (Create, Read, Update, Delete) functionality in your Ember app.

+## Getting Started

+The [Ember CRUD Guide](http://www.ryandjurovich.com/ember-crud/guide/) is a great way to get started using Ember CRUD.

 ## Dependencies

 * [ember](https://github.com/emberjs/ember.js)